+Figure 9 – Code for tender conversions

 2.4.1.1.5 Limit of number of participants

 The CA is allowed to limit the number of candidates to be invited to submit financial and technical offers.
 Where this is a case, pre-selection instead of pre-qualification will be applied in order to evaluate candidates.